Kristen-Shen/Kristen-Shen.github.io/perfect-foundation/README.md

 I benefited a lot from self online learning regarding word frequency and word embedding analysis.
 I also improved my charting skills through self-learning wordcloud and treemap with ggplot and R.

 I improved my data cleaning skills using pandas to create multiple tables.
 I began to pay more attention to details while reading the datasets.
+I also learned so much on web interactive design like scrolling and switchiing between different images and links.

 Due to time limitation, I didn't get time to update the dataset by scraping the latest information on the two makeup websites as there are multiple security blockers on those websites.
 Though I didn't success this time, I gained valuable experiences on web scraping and what tools I should use.